Duke1014/to-do-list/README.md

 Let's To-do This! is a personalized task manager for individuals and groups alike.

+Using a React front-end and a Rails back-end, these to-do lists update instantly and save

 ## Installation

 Fork and clone the following repo into your terminal: https://github.com/Duke1014/to-do-list